Robert I of Parma: First marriage

-On 5 April 1869, while in exile in Rome, he married Princess Maria Pia of Bourbon-Two Sicilies (1849–1882), daughter of King Ferdinand II of the Two Sicilies.
 She was his half first cousin once removed, as her father (Ferdinand II) and Robert's maternal grandmother (Caroline, Duchess of Berry) were half-siblings, both being children of Francis I of the Two Sicilies from his two different wives.

 Maria Pia belonged to the deposed royal family of the Kingdom of Two Sicilies and was thus a Bourbon, like her husband.
-She gave birth to 12 children, many of whom had intellectual disabilities, before dying in childbirth:
+She gave birth to 12 children, many of whom had intellectual disabilities, before dying in childbirth in 1882: